 On the east coast of Italy, the Abruzzo Coast has beautiful clear waters and sandy beaches that seem to stretch on forever!
 The majority of the region is made up of mountains/hills.
 In fact, Abruzzo is noted to be one of the greenest places in Europe as almost one-third of the region is a national park or a protective nature reserve.

 Roads tend to run between mountains so keep this in mind as driving around the region can take more time than originally contemplated.
 The coast line is very scenic, and some areas more scenic when viewed from afar.
 There are areas of the coast that have suffered too much development.
 I guess everything can't be an old fishing village!

 The region is divided into four separate provinces: L'Aquila, Teramo, Pescara and Chieti.

 L'Aquila is the capital city of the region, as well as the Province of L'Aquila and the second largest city of the region.

 Luckily we toured this region the year before the 2009 earthquake.
 That devastating earthquake hit the town of L'Aquila and from the reports there was considerable damage to the old structures.
 We will have to go back and see the town again.
 The G8 Summit was held in the town in the summer of 2009, as planned, and I would think that high profile events like this are good in terms of getting funding for reconstruction work.

 Chieti is a town with some interesting history and it is situated in layers on a hill.
 Other small towns with character include Sulomona and Scanno.

-We did stop at one of the cafes and have lunch along the water.
+We did stop at a cafe and have lunch along the water.
 It was okay, but there was not enough for my liking to stay much longer.
-Lucikly we were not here in August.
+Luckily we were not here in August.
 In that month I understand life is almost unbearable along this stretch.
 In the other months you will have plenty of room to yourself.